For type 2 diabetes remission

 Your questions answered

 You will be offered total diet replacement products including soups and shakes consisting of up to 900 calories a day for up to 12 weeks.
 During this time you will be expected to replace all normal meals with these products.
 After this 12 week period you will receive help to re-introduce food in a healthy and sustainable way.
-You will receive support from your dietitian throughout the rest of the programme to embed new healthy habits and maintain your weight.
+You will receive support from your coach throughout the rest of the programme to embed new healthy habits and maintain your weight.
 The low calorie diet is only needed for the first 12 weeks and is recommended as it offers the highest chance of achieving significant weight loss over a short period, to improve your diabetes control and and potentially putting your diabetes into remission.

 What is diabetes remission?